|

 structure.

-that they’d be happy to start a megavitamin C IV but the hospital will
+they’d be happy to start a megavitamin C IV but the hospital will not

 allow vitamin C IVs but the doctors won’t do them.
 To avoid an